13 Million Tickets, One Request: How the Adobe BPO Breach Exposes the Third-Party Credential Blind Spot

 The alleged Adobe breach will be studied for years as the definitive example of the BPO supply chain blind spot.
 Thirteen million support tickets.
 Fifteen thousand employee records.
 HackerOne submissions.
 All of it, extracted in one request, through a compromised support agent's session, with no alert from any deployed security control.

-If your organisation uses BPO firms, managed service providers, or any third-party function with access to customer data or internal systems, you have the same structural exposure Adobe allegedly had.
-The question is whether you have the controls to detect the moment a third-party account starts being weaponised.
+If your organisation uses BPO firms, managed service providers, or any third-party function with access to customer data or internal systems, you carry the same structural exposure Adobe allegedly had.
+The question is whether you have the controls to detect the moment a third-party account starts getting weaponised.

-Credential Mines, Data Mines, and MineField are the only controls that operate at the detection layer that BPO-pivot attacks cannot evade.
-They require no network visibility into vendor environments.
+Credential Mines, Data Mines, and MineField are the controls that operate at the detection layer BPO-pivot attacks can't evade.
+They need no network visibility into vendor environments.
 They generate no false positives.
 And they fire at the earliest possible moment — when the attacker first tests what they stole.

 Sources: Cybersecurity News (April 2026), Security Online / International Cyber Digest, GBHackers, Cybernews, SC Media, Ponemon Institute 2025 Cost of a Data Breach Report, Gartner 2025 Third-Party Risk Management Survey